adi-kr/beer_rating/README.md

 # beer_rating
-a structured approach to building a machine learning model that predicts the "review/overall" rating.
+A structured approach to building a machine learning model that predicts the "review/overall" rating.